 First, gather up all the information that relates to your business trip: the destination, the executives who will be traveling with you, the schedule, the travel details (flights, taxis, etc), and any particular preferences you or your group might have in terms of lodging, food, etc.

 Second, once you have a good idea of all the diverse elements involved start making reservations, buying tickets, booking hotels, and so on.
+If you’re lucky enough to be flying using a private jet charter, you can rest a bit easier knowing that all of the flight details will be handled perfectly.

 Third, communicate all the travel arrangements to the executives who will be making the trip, so that everyone knows exactly when and how to prepare for it.
 Advanced notice will also give you room to manage any surprising scenarios or any change of travel or accommodation plans.